Auburn Bulletin 2024-2025

 BUSI 7130 STRATEGIC ANALYSIS AND THE COMPETITIVE ENVIRONMENT (3) LEC.
 3. Departmental approval.
 Integrated course covering business strategy and the external environment in a global context.

 BUSI 7140 ORGANIZATIONAL LEADERSHIP, ETHICS AND CHANGE (3) LEC.
-3. Departmental approval.
-Integrated course covering individual and group behavior in organizations, effective team building, motivation, and communications, ethical behavior, and leading organizations through change.
+3. Integrated course covering individual and group behavior in organizations, effective team building, motivation, and communications, ethical behavior, and leading organizations through change.
 May count either BUSI 7140 or BUSI 7146.

 BUSI 7150 OPERATIONAL EXCELLENCE THROUGH SUPPLY CHAIN AND QUALITY MANAGEMENT (3) LEC.
 3. An examination of the strategic roles of supply chain and quality management in the creation of outstanding product and service operations.
 Departmental approval.
 May count either BUSI 7150 or BUSI 7156.